KASRA10/VS-Code-Themes/README.md

 This is my personal and official VS Code Theme.

 # About
-I tried to use soft, atteractive and distinct colors.
+I tried to use soft, attractive and distinct colors.

 # Description
 In The Heart Of Colors!!!
 For Developers And Designers.